pyscaffold/pyscaffold/docs/features.rst

 Check out our :ref:`Configuration <default-cfg>` section to get started.

+.. [#feat1] Tox is a `virtual environment`_ management and test tool that allows you to define and run custom tasks that call executables from Python packages.
+   In general, PyScaffold will already pre-configure `tox`_ to do the most common tasks for you.
+You can have a look on what is available out of the box by running ``tox -av``, or go ahead and check `tox`_ docs to automatise your own tasks.

+.. [#feat2] The verbose command is intentional to prevent regrets...
+   Once the package is in PyPI, it should be left there...
+   All the implementation should be finalised before publishing.

 .. _setuptools: http://setuptools.readthedocs.io/en/latest/setuptools.html
 .. _setuptools' documentation: http://setuptools.readthedocs.io/en/latest/setuptools.html#configuring-setup-using-setup-cfg-files
 .. _namespace packages: https://packaging.python.org/guides/packaging-namespace-packages/